TECH

 An example of BLE application to control heat level of the infra-heated vest (image by Ten Times Better)

-To avoid compatibility issues many smartphone-like gadgets tend to implement both of these technologies thus enabling communication with every side.
-Smartphones with such Bluetooth chipsets are called **Dual Mode Bluetooth devices **and are able to work with both Bluetooth Low Energy and Bluetooth Classic.
+To avoid Bluetooth LE vs Classic compatibility issues many smartphone-like gadgets tend to implement both of these technologies thus enabling communication with every side.
+Smartphones with such Bluetooth chipsets are called Dual Mode Bluetooth devices and are able to work with both Bluetooth Low Energy and Bluetooth Classic.
+According to the Bluetooth SIG report, each key platform device supports BLE Bluetooth and Classic Bluetooth.

-Technically it’s impossible to say which of the technologies is “better” or “worse” in general.
-The answer depends on your needs: whether you need to have a continuous connection, transmit large amounts of data, have the possibility to frequently recharge your device, etc.
+Based on the experience of our CTO, it’s impossible to say which of the technologies is “better” or “worse” in general.
+The answer depends on your needs: whether you need to have a continuous data transfer, transmit large data packets, have the possibility to frequently recharge your device, etc.

 Let’s see some examples of goals and determine the technology that fits better in distinct cases: